-31 Decer mber 2018 31 December 2017
+31 Decen nber 2019 31 December 2018

 Increase 1% Decrease 1% Increase 1% Decrease 1%

 Discount rate (1) 1 (1) 1

-Salary increase rate 2 (2) 1 (1)
+Salary increase rate 1 (1) 2 (2)

 Turnover rate (1) 1 (1) 1

-On 13 December 2018, The National Legislative Assembly passed a resolution approving the draft of a new Labour Protection Act, which is in the process being published in the Royal Gazette.
-The new Labour Protection Act stipulates additional legal severance pay rates for employees who have worked for an uninterrupted period of twenty years or more.
-Such employees are entitled to receive not less than 400 days' compensation at the latest wage rate.
-This change is considered a post-employment benefits plan amendment and the Company has additional liabilities for long-term employee benefits of Baht 8.2 million.
-The Company will reflect the effect of the change by recognising past services costs as expenses in the profit or loss of the period in which the law is effective.
+On 5 April 2019, The Labor Protection Act (No. 7) B.E.
+2562 was announced in the Royal Gazette.
+This stipulates additional legal severance pay rates for employees who have worked for an uninterrupted period of twenty years or more, with such employees entitled to receive not less than 400 days' compensation at the latest wage rate.
+The law was effective from 5 May 2019.
+This change is considered a post-employment benefits plan amendment and the Company has additional liabilities for long-term employee benefits of Baht 7 million.
+The Company recorded the effect of the change by recognising past service costs as expenses in the profit or loss of the second quarter of 2019.